The Brick Bud

 The Brick Bud main vertical part stands at 2 meters in length and has a diagonal length of 1.7 meters and is 1125mm from the outside vertical to the end of the foot and when fully extended is 1280 mm enough room to fit on a scaffolding.

 The full system is 51mm x 51mm box section and has 6 locking nuts.
-Each locking nut is 10m x 100mm with two locking ball pins 8m x 93mm.
+Each locking nut is M8 x 75mm with 3 locking ball pins 8mm x 93mm.

 Carbon Footprint

-We emit 25.6kg’s of CO2 into the atmosphere from heating 60 bricks (1 sqm) in a kiln.
-And we know that 35.6 million bricks wasted we would need to produce an additional 3o,170 cubic meters of cement resulting in an additional 7.3 million kg’s CO2 in addition to the 15 million kg’s of CO2 generated from the brick kilns.
-In addition to this, to produce one 25kg bag of cement, we are emitting 17kg’s of CO2 into the atmosphere.
-To rebuild the walls blown down we would need 600,000 cubic meters of cement.
-That would add an additional 593,333.333 kg’s of CO2 on top of the 15 million kg’s emitted from the creation of the bricks.
+We emit 26kg’s of CO2 into the atmosphere from heating 60 bricks (1 sqm) in a kiln.
+And we know that 35.6 million bricks are wasted each year.
+We would need to produce an additional 30,170 cubic meters of cement resulting in an increase of 7.3 million kg’s of CO2 on top of the 15 million kg’s of CO2 generated from the brick kilns.